mukhtar-github/react-js/README.md

 ```

 - Use proper html semantics or Fragment => React.Fragment or (<></>).
-- Formatting - When returning JSX in a component function, it should be in a closed bracket or the html tag should be on the same line with the return key word to avoid error in react.
+- Formatting - When returning JSX in a component function, it should be in a closed bracket or the html tag should be on the same line with the return keyword to avoid error in react.

 ### Nested Components and React Tools